 I know it sounds weird.

-It is a dream of myself alone in a dark hall with black marble floors, and a large glass dome for a ceiling.
+I dream of being alone in a dark hall with black marble floors and a large glass dome for a ceiling.
 It is night time.
-The moon casts a soft glow on the floors, and they glitter, mirroring the stars above.
+The moon casts a soft glow on the floors, and the black quartz floors glitter, mirroring the stars above.

 And Griffith Observatory is the closest I have come to this place.

-I cannot get enough of it.
-I wish it wasn’t a 2.5 hour drive away, or I would visit every week.
+This is why I cannot get enough of it.
+I’ll never get enough.
+I wish it wasn’t a 2.5 hour drive away, or I’d be here every week.

-Amazing sunset view from the Griffith Observatory.
-Perched on top of a hill, Griffith Observatory offers unparalleled views of LA, perhaps matched only by the views from the Getty Center.
+Feast upon amazing sunset view from the Griffith Observatory.
+Perched on top of a hill, Griffith Observatory offers unparalleled views of LA, matched only by the views from the Getty Center.

 My mom and the Hollywood sign!
+TOURIST ALERT!
 Yes, you can see the Hollywood sign from here!

-I wanted to have my engagement photos taken here.
-Alas, it was too far away, so we opted for Laguna Beach instead, which was also gorgeous!
+I reeeeally wanted to have my engagement photos taken here.
+Alas, it was too far away, so we opted for Laguna Beach instead.
+I fully plan on carting my DSLR and tripod here and taking selfies in the near future.

-Spot my sister in the red plaid and my dad behind her!
-They are lining up to look through a ginormous telescope.
-The staff frequently wheel out large telescopes and offer free telescope viewing sessions pointed towards planets or constellations.
+My sister (red plaid sweater) and my dad in line to look through a ginormous telescope.
+The staff frequently wheel out large, high-quality telescopes and offer FREE telescope viewing sessions of planets and/or constellations.

-Anyone who’s seen my photos knows that I’m obsessed with glass, metal and lines.
+Anyone who’s seen my photos knows that I’m obsessed with glass, metal and straight lines.
+I’m sure there’s a fancy architecture term for this.
+I do not know this term.

 They have a killer planetarium – the Samuel Oschin Planetarium – with various shows available.
 I highly recommend you see at least one.
 My favorite is the Centered in the Universe because you get to see stars and constellations!

 You can buy tickets at the box office – they run at $7/adult, or $5 for students/seniors.
-Visit the website http://www.griffithobservatory.org/programs/soplanetarium.html for show times so you don’t miss them!
+Visit the website for show times so you don’t miss them.

 I love you Griffith Observatory.
 Good night.

-Admission is free and parking is $4/hour – a little steep, but when it used to be free, parking was insane.
-There was no parking on the weekends.
+Admission is free and parking is $4/hour.
+Parking used to be free, but near impossible.
+There was no parking available on the weekends, unless you circled a gazillion times.
 Now you can park at the bottom of the hill and take a complimentary shuttle up.
-Personally I would just pay the parking fee.
-It’s worth skipping the hassle.
+Personally, I would just pay the parking fee.
+But that’s just because I’m lazy.

 Hours of Operation